Managing your wellbeing while working from home

 Guidance and resources to help you look after your mental health, keep active, stay connected and manage your overall wellbeing

 Everyone reacts differently to change, and the way that we think, feel and behave vary between different people and over time.
 It’s important that you get further support if you need it.

+Public Health England's national campaign, Every Mind Matters, reminds us all of the importance to take care of your mind as well as your body.
 The campaign offers 10 tips to help if you are worried about coronavirus, and 7 simple ideas to tackle working from home.

 The government has published extensive guidance for the public on the mental health and wellbeing aspects of coronavirus, as well as guidance on supporting children and young people’s wellbeing.

 Staff from City’s Organisational Development, HR, Occupational Health, Student Counselling & Mental Health and Sport & Leisure teams have compiled a list of helpful resources and information, specifically aimed at those who continue to work and study from home.
 The guidance is divided into the following sections:

 |Stick to a regular routine – set working hours if possible||Work on your sofa – it is not good for posture|

 |Take regular breaks – move around every half an hour||Take your break at your computer or in front of a screen – switch off, walk around and stretch|